czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 title = "Ever wondered?
 What does a copywriter do?"

 +++
 Before beginning my journey as a copywriter I had no idea what copywriting was.
-It never crossed my mind " what does a copywriter do?"
+A friend once spoke about doing copywriting as a side gig alongside teaching and I remember thinking to myself " what does a copywriter even do?"

-I knew I was interested in marketing.
-But it wasn’t till I delved deeper into digital marketing, copywriting found me.
+Weirdly, I didn't ask and didn't think about it till my interest in online marketing began.
 The funny thing is before then, I saw copywriting everywhere.
-In ads, on billboards, I was even doing it on social media.
+In ads, on billboards, I was even doing it on social media without realising.

 So if you’re sitting there wondering the same thing.
 Don’t worry I have you covered.